hispus/presentations/Scripting_in_Multiple_Languages/README.md

 10. click the disk icon, which saves the code
 11. if you see, `Value saved` at the bottom of the screen, it probably worked

-In order to run any of the code, you must fill in `yourname`.
+In order to run any of the code, you must fill in the `yourname` variable, which is done differently in different languages.

 Note that the code present does not work with DHIS 2.31 and higher.
 Jira ticket forthcoming.